kahunacohen/real-world-fp/README.md

-# Introducing a Functional Programming Paradigm to Existing Web App Code Bases
+# Integrating Functional Programming into Existing Web App Code Bases

 In this post I'll discuss what functional programming is, why it can be advantagous and how to integrate this style into a real-world, existing project written mainly in a procedural and/or object-oriented style.